top of page

 • Comparisons

 Over time, constant external stimulation trains the brain to seek answers everywhere except internally.
+This creates:

 • Anxiety